thaJeztah/cli/docs/reference/commandline/swarm_init.md

 management traffic of the cluster.
 If unspecified, Docker will use the same IP address or interface that is used for the advertise address.

+### `--default-addr-pool`
+This flag specifies default subnet pools for global scope networks.
+If subnet size is not specified then default value 24 will be used.
+If unspecified, Docker will use the predefined subnets as it works on older releases.
+Format example is `default-addr-pool 30.30.0.0/16,40.40.0.0/16:24`

 ### `--task-history-limit`